savannahferretti/monsoon-kernels/README.md

 This repository contains the code used to reproduce the analyses in the [Ferretti et al. preprint on _arXiV_](https://arxiv.org/abs/2603.10305) A version of this code will be archived on Zenodo upon acceptance.
 Questions or feedback can be sent to Savannah Ferretti (savannah.ferretti@uci.edu).

-**Status:** Accepted with minor revisions to the [15th International Conference on Climate Informatics](https://wp.unil.ch/ci26/).
-The [preprint](https://arxiv.org/abs/2603.10305) is available on arXiv.
-Full papers accepted to the conference are published in a special collection of *Environmental Data Science*.
-We welcome any comments, questions, or suggestions.
-Please email your feedback to Savannah Ferretti (savannah.ferretti@uci.edu).

 **Authors & Affiliations:**
 Savannah L. Ferretti<sup>1</sup>, Jerry Lin<sup>2</sup>, Sara Shamekh<sup>3</sup>, Jane W. Baldwin<sup>1,4</sup>, Michael S. Pritchard<sup>5</sup>, Tom Beucler<sup>6,7</sup>
 <sup>1</sup>Department of Earth System Science, University of California Irvine, Irvine, CA, USA